emmanuel-fagbenle/emmanuel-fagbenle/README.md

 - 👋 Hi, I’m @emmanuel-fagbenle
-- 👀 I’m interested in Data science
+- 👀 I’m interested in Data Analysis
-- 🌱 I’m currently learning SQL and python
+- 🌱 I’m currently learning Machine learning and AI
 - 💞️ I’m looking to collaborate
 - 📫 You can reach me on fagbenlee@gmail.com